-- According to the above discussion, the output signal can be found by adding the output of these scaled and shifted impulse responses. - In practical terms, if we know the response of a system to an impulse, we know everything about that system.
+- According to the above discussion, the output signal can be found by adding the output of these scaled and shifted impulse responses. - In practical terms, if we know the response of a system to an impulse, we know the exact transformation that corresponds to our system. - Then, we can apply it to any arbitrary input signal.